 The Company's common share repurchase program allows for the repurchase of up to an aggregate of 9,375,000 shares of the Company's common stock.
 Common shares may be repurchased from time to time through privately negotiated transactions or open market transactions, pursuant to a trading plan in accordance with Rules 10b5-1 and 10b-18 under the Exchange Act, or by any combination of such methods.
 The manner, price, number and timing of common share repurchases are subject to a variety of factors, including market conditions and applicable SEC rules.
 The common share repurchase program does not require the purchase of any minimum number of shares, and, subject to SEC rules, purchases may be commenced or suspended at any time without prior notice.
 The common share repurchase program does not have an expiration date.
-As of December 31, 2022, a total of 3,043,575 shares had been repurchased by the Company under the program for an aggregate cost of \$201.5 million; of these, 26,325 shares were repurchased for a total cost of \$1.1 million during the year ended December 31, 2020.
-No shares were repurchased during the years ended December 31, 2022 and 2021.
+As of December 31, 2023, a total of 3,637,028 shares of common stock had been repurchased by the Company under the program for an aggregate cost of \$208.5 million, of which 593,453 shares were repurchased for a total cost of \$7.1 million during the year ended December 31, 2023.
+No shares of common stock were repurchased during the years ended December 31, 2022 and 2021.